 It shouldn’t matter if you’re building a board with two layers or a dozen layers.
 Your PCB design software should offer consistent functionality when designing for any application.
 Working in the right PCB design software will ensure that your boards function as you intended and can help you avoid common problems involved in double sided PCB design.

-You can watch your productivity skyrocket and easily identify errors in your board when your tools are built on a single rules-driven design engine.
+You can watch your productivity skyrocket and easily identify errors in your Printed Cirucit Board when your tools are built on a single rules-driven design engine.
 Only Altium Designer® weaves this underlying design engine into the schematic design, layout, and verification tools.
 The layer stackup manager, via design, and copper pour tools in Altium Designer are critical for double sided PCB design.
 Only Altium Designer includes all these tools within a single platform that enforces a consistent workflow and intuitive design interface.

 Other design platforms place specialized tools in separate programs and force you to adopt an ad hoc workflow to complete your designs.
 Your circuit board design software should include everything you need to create your next product within a single design program.
 The design tools in Altium Designer are perfect for double sided PCB design or for designing the most complex electronic systems.
 You’ll have access to all the advanced tools you need within a single program.

 Altium Designer has something for everybody.
 Whether you’re a hobbyist or a professional designer, the design, PCB layout, and production tools in Altium Designer make circuit board design with any number of layers much easier.
-These features are integrated into a single design environment with consistent workflow and an intuitive interface.
+These features are integrated into a single sided design environment with consistent workflow and an intuitive interface.

 Whether you need tools for double sided PCB design or for building the next smartphone, Altium offers you plenty of resources to help you get through the design process.
 You’ll have access to a comprehensive knowledge base, feature tutorials, podcasts and webinars from industry experts, and the AltiumLive forum.
 No other circuit board design platform gives you this much support.

-Your PCB design software should be adaptable to any application and give you the tools you need within a single program.
-Only Altium Designer integrates your important design tools in a single program and provides you with the adaptability you need for any application.
+Your PCB design software should be adaptable to any application and give you the tools you need within a single sided program.
+Only Altium Designer integrates your important design tools in a single program and provides you with the adaptability you need for any Printed Circuit Board application.
 Instead of cobbling together multiple tools to design, layout, and produce your next double sided PCB, take advantage of the best integrated design software on the market: try Altium Designer.